- CBD Oil for Bipolar

 However, to first be able to properly identify the disease, we need to discover what the precise symptoms of bipolar disorder are.

 Mania and Hypomania

-Mania and hypomania are the two primary ways with which most people attempt to diagnose and recognize bipolar disorder.
+Mania and hypomania are the two primary ways with which most people attempt to diagnose and recognize the bipolar disorder.

 Both mania and hypomania are inexplicable feelings of happiness and positive mood that take hold with seemingly no root cause.
 It is more than just pure happiness; however, it goes much further than that.

 When you experience episodes of mania, you will find it difficult to concentrate on what goes on around you, as well as trying to prioritize things in your life.
 You will notice that paying attention to anything feels like it is beneath your notice, often resulting in misbehavior or lousy attitude at work or in school.
 At the most extreme end of mania, you can experience psychosis, which means that you become disconnected from reality, unable to properly discern what it is real and what is not.

 Hypomania is a slightly reduced version of mania, with more focus on the odd giddiness, rather than the endless ambition that full mania creates.

 You can generally expect to not want to sleep as much, yet still, feel endlessly energetic and jumpy.
 People close to you will likely describe you as being easily distracted, very talkative, or just generally lacking in proper cognition or thinking things through.